Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Get dataset metadata by name or ID', specifying the verb, resource, and scope.
-It distinguishes itself from sibling tools like 'list-datasets' and 'get-dataset-examples' by focusing on a single dataset's metadata.
+The description clearly states 'Get dataset metadata by name or ID', specifying the verb (get) and resource (dataset metadata).
+It distinguishes from sibling tools like 'add-dataset-examples' and 'get-dataset-examples' which handle examples, and 'list-datasets' which lists all datasets, by focusing on retrieval by specific identifier.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.